robang74/roberto-a-foglietta/336-charlie-kirk-perche-era-cosi-odiato.md

 **#2.** -- This came in reference to prominent Black women — specifically Joy Reid, Michelle Obama, Sheila Jackson Lee, and Ketanji Brown Jackson.
 Kirk said they did not have the intelligence (“brain processing power”) to be taken seriously except via affirmative action.
 The quote is part of his long-standing criticisms of affirmative action and DEI, arguing that such policies are unfair or that they bring people into positions who couldn’t have achieved them otherwise.
 [/INFO]

-An *Ad Hominem* argument, not a gentleman but politics is a ring.
-About DEI in general Kirk was right and L.A. and Hollywood burned down because DEI created such a bubble of incompetence in the fire department at the point they forgot their mission and the fundamentals of the risk managing.
+An *Ad Hominem* argument (some of them, specifically named), something not for an old-times gentleman but the US politics is a ring.
+About DEI in general Kirk was right and L.A. and Hollywood burned down because DEI created such a bubble of incompetence in the fire department to the point they forgot their mission and the fundamentals of risk management.

 People should to be placed in a role for what they are able to do, not because anything else.
 Fairness is not achieved by enforcing silly rules.

-- **A.** -- I want half of my staff green-skin for fair policy
+&nbsp;**A.** -- I want half of my staff green-skin for fair policy<br>
-- **B.** -- Sir, we do not have green-skin people in our staff
+&nbsp;**B.** -- Sir, we do not have green-skin people in our staff<br>
-- **A.** -- So, fire half (trained) and hire new (untrained)
+&nbsp;**A.** -- So, fire half (trained) and hire new (untrained)

 You are B. and you can choose: